-Ear problems can be pretty stubborn once they take hold, so there's really no point in taking risks where your Cocker's health is concerned!
+Ear problems can be pretty stubborn once they take hold, so there's no point in taking risks where your Cocker's health is concerned!

 Before cleaning your dog's ears, wash your hands thoroughly to avoid transferring bacteria from your hands to your dog.

 Ask your Cocker to sit while you carefully inspect the inside of each ear.